-When studying plants Year One children are taught to identify and name a variety of common wild and garden plants, including deciduous and evergreen trees.
-They also learn the basic structure of flowering plants and trees.
+We will be identifying and naming a variety of common wild and garden plants, including deciduous and evergreen trees.
+We will also be identifying and describing the basic structure of a variety of common flowering plants, including trees.

 We will continue to observe changes across the four seasons.
 We will observe and describe weather associated with the seasons and how day length varies.

 We will notice that animals, including humans, have offspring which grow into adults.
 We will describe some differences and make comparisons between babies and toddlers.
 We will identify the offspring of a selection of different animals.
 We will use evidence to show that children of the same age are not all the same size and that older children are generally taller than younger children.